If you don’t see your question answered among these, please email us at:

 Q: Does having the Jade Statue mean you always get the maximum bonus no matter what Artifact you Sell or perform a Miracle with, or is it only the Jade Statue itself which gets this bonus?

 A: It’s the Jade Statue which gets the bonus… not the player who owns it.
 The quality of always getting the full bonus only happens when you use the Jade Statue to do it.
 Possession of it does not confer this quality on the player when they use any other Artifact.

 Q: Can I use a Memo From Your Future Self to stop an Artifact/Item ability?

 A: Basically, yes.
 In cases where you’d discard that card from play in order to use its power, you could target that card with the Memo, causing it to be discarded without effect.
 That’s pretty straightforward.
 For example, in Chrono-Trek, the Artifacts which could be discarded from play to be used as an Inverter would simply be discarded without effect.

-For Back To The Future (BttF) only, note that if a Time Car is being memo’d it’s that card which would go into the discard pile without effect, but any required fuel item would remain (Plutonium, Lightning Prediction, Overpowered Locomotive, or the card discarded to use #4 would go back into the players hand).
+For Back To The Future (BttF) only, note that if a Time Car is being memo’d it’s that card which would go into the discard pile without effect, but any required fuel item would remain (Plutonium, Lightning Prediction, Overpowered Locomotive, or the card discarded to use v4 would go back into the players hand).

 Most Artifacts in Chrononauts don’t have powers, but a few that do would be affected: promo card Carl Sagan’s Joint, for example.
 In this case you’d normally give away the Joint and gain an Artifact from another player.
 If that forced trade is memo’d, the Joint would go in the trash (you were going to lose it to the other player anyhow) and the other player’s Artifact would remain with them.
 (I guess there weren’t a few puffs left after all…)